-The EASTER Action directors are all in their own way passionate about nature and about people, determined to find ways to share this planet with each other and with the generations to come.
+The EASTER Action directors are all in their own way passionate about nature and people, determined to find ways to share this planet with each other and with the generations to come.

 Marlies Craig